Updated Travel Regulations for Entry and Return to The Czech Republic

 Green

-Low-risk countries currently include Albania, Australia, Austria, Bulgaria, Bosnia and Herzegovina, Brunei, Canada, Croatia, Germany, Hong Kong, Hungary, Israel, Japan, Kosovo, Lebanon, Latvia, Lithuania, Liechtenstein, Macao, Montenegro, New Zealand, North Macedonia, Norway, Poland, Qatar, Romania, Saudi Arabia, San Marino, Serbia, Singapore, Slovakia, Slovenia, South Korea, Sweden, Taiwan, Thailand, the United States, and the Vatican City.
+Low-risk countries currently include Albania, Australia, Austria, Bulgaria, Bosnia and Herzegovina, Brunei, Canada, Croatia, Germany, Hong Kong, Hungary, Israel, Japan, Jordan, Kosovo, Lebanon, Latvia, Liechtenstein, Macao, Montenegro, New Zealand, North Macedonia, Norway, Poland, Qatar, Romania, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, South Korea, Taiwan, the United States, and the Vatican City.
 Travellers from these countries are required to fill in a Public Health Passenger Locator Form before entry and undergo an antigen or PCR test before or no later than 5 days after entry.

 Orange

-Medium-risk countries include Belgium, Estonia, Finland, Iceland, Italy, Madeira, and Switzerland.
+Medium-risk countries include Belgium, Denmark, Lithuania, Luxembourg, Italy, Finland, San Marino, Sweden, Switzerland.
 Currently, the orange group of countries is subject to the same entry restrictions as the green group.

 Red

-Countries considered ‘high risk’ for the transmission of coronavirus include Denmark, France, Greece, Ireland, Luxembourg, Malta, Monaco, The Canary Islands, Portugal, and the Azores.
+Countries considered ‘high risk’ for the transmission of coronavirus include Ireland, Iceland, Estonia, France, Malta, Madeira, the Netherlands, Greece, The Canary Islands, Portugal, and the Azores.

 Those travelling from red countries must complete the electronic Public Health Passenger Locator Form and present either an antigen test taken no more than 48 hours before the start of the trip or a negative PCR test taken no more than 72 hours before entry to the Czech Republic.
 They are also required to undergo a test after arrival in the Czech Republic, no earlier than the 5th day and no later than the 14th day after arrival, and self-isolate while waiting for the result.